AlGepe/OmniSnippets_JS/docs/generalTips/monitoring/searchConsole.rst

   Click on the menu item highlighted in yellow to open the GSC for this calculator.

-You will then be greeted with the following page (if you are not, you may need to ask Bogna for access, and make sure you are logged into your Google account):
+You will then be greeted by the following page (if you are not, you may need to ask Bogna for access, and make sure you are logged into your Google account):

 .. _searchConsoleExample: